karavanlarp/karavanlarp.github.io/eng/world/theuma.md

 The process of birth is short, although uncomfortable.
 Only one child is born at a time.
 Infant alenti resemble lizards, they are hairless and their bodies and tails are covered in scales.
 Tradition dictates that both parents take turns carrying the newborn in a pouch, so their body heat can help continue the child’s development.
 The tail usually drops away during the first month.
 Scales recede during the first year by way of shedding.

 The parents’ traits are passed on to the children.
-The child of two of the Old Blood also has Old Blood and the same goes for wulvers.
+The child of two of the Old Blood also is Old Blood and the same goes for wulvers.
 The wulver beast form can also be inherited and will be apparent at birth.
 If only one of the parents carries a trait, there is a 50% possibility of passing it on.

 The lagars and the moroia can no longer reproduce as their glands cannot produce genetic material.
 Long-serving priests also lose the capability and it is not socially acceptable anyway.